Ontario Accident Insurance Claims

-Ontario Injury Lawyers David Hollingsworth and Associates.
-If in an accident, do you have to provide your insurance information ?
+If in an accident, do you have to provide your insurance information?
 The answer is yes.
-Section 200 of the Highway Traffic Act states that any person involved in an Ontario accident must, when requested, must provide his/her name, address, driver’s licence number, insurance policy information and ownership information.
+Section 200 of the Highway Traffic Act states that any person involved in an Ontario accident must, when requested, provide his/her name, address, driver’s licence number, insurance policy information and ownership information.
 This information must also be given to the police and to all witnesses or anyone else who may have been involved in the Ontario accident.
 Failure to comply with section 200 means that they are guilty of an offence.
-On conviction , they can be fined or even imprisoned or have their licence suspended.
+On conviction, they can be fined or even imprisoned or have their licence suspended.

 What you should do if someone refuses to give you their information.

 Should someone refuse to give you their information, try to get as much information as possible and contact the police as soon as possible.
-If the driver was uninsured , the police will have access to this type of information.
+If the driver is uninsured, the police will have access to this type of information.
 Most likely, the police will charge the other driver.
 In terms of Accident Benefits, you will still be covered by your own insurance company, so do not worry.
+Obviously, it goes without saying, never attempt to be forceful with someone, simply write down what information you have and hand it over to the police.